HL7/cql/input/pages/02-authorsguide.md

 Info.Phones.Number
 ```

-The result of this invocation is a list containing the [.id]#Number# elements of all the [.id]#Phones# within [.id]#Info#.
+The result of this invocation is a list containing the <span class="id">Number</span> elements of all the <span class="id">Phones</span> within <span class="id">Info</span>.

 #### Missing Information

-Because clinical information is often incomplete, CQL provides a special construct, [.kw]#null#, to represent an _unknown_ or missing value or result.
+Because clinical information is often incomplete, CQL provides a special construct, <span class="kw">null</span>, to represent an _unknown_ or missing value or result.
 For example, the admission date of an encounter may not be known.
-In that case, the result of accessing the [.id]#admissionDate# element of the Encounter tuple is [.kw]#null#.
+In that case, the result of accessing the <span class="id">admissionDate</span> element of the Encounter tuple is <span class="kw">null</span>.

-In order to provide consistent behavior in the presence of missing information, CQL defines [.kw]#null# behavior for all operations.
+In order to provide consistent behavior in the presence of missing information, CQL defines <span class="kw">null</span> behavior for all operations.
 For example, consider the following expression:

 ``` cql
 define "PharyngitisOnSetDateTime": FirstPharyngitis.onsetDateTime
 ```

-If the onsetDateTime is not present, the result of this expression is [.kw]#null#.
-Furthermore, nulls will in general _propagate_, meaning that if the result of [.id]#FirstPharyngitis# is [.kw]#null#, the result of accessing the [.id]#onsetDateTime# element is also [.kw]#null#.
+If the onsetDateTime is not present, the result of this expression is <span class="kw">null</span>.
+Furthermore, nulls will in general _propagate_, meaning that if the result of <span class="id">FirstPharyngitis</span> is <span class="kw">null</span>, the result of accessing the <span class="id">onsetDateTime</span> element is also <span class="kw">null</span>.

 For more information on missing information, see the <<03-developersguide.adoc#nullological-operators,Nullological Operators>> section.